eschulte/shit4climate/index.md

 [topics](#topics),
 [scripts](#scripts), and
 [questions](#questions).
-So hit a phone number, put it on speaker, jump back here, and let’s let some poor congressional staffer hear you purge.
+So enter your zip, hit a phone number, put it on speaker, jump back here, and let some poor congressional staffer hear you purge.

 <div id="call-link"></div>